adopted-ember-addons/ember-cli-flash/README.md

   Default: `0`

   Number of milliseconds before a flash message is removed to add the class 'exiting' to the element.
 This can be used to animate the removal of messages with a transition.

+- `destroyOnClick?: boolean`

+  Default: `true`

+  By default, flash messages will be destroyed on click.
+Disabling this can be useful if the message supports user interaction.

 ### Arbitrary options
 You can also add arbitrary options to messages: